Things To Do

 Whammy Bar

-It’s fair to say you never really know what you’re heading into when you pop down the stairs to Whammy… It could be a goth screamo band featuring the former Mr Potato Head, all the vegan ice cream you can eat or a board game jam.
+It’s fair to say you never really know what you’re heading into when you pop down the stairs to Whammy aka one of the best clubs Auckland has to date… It could be a goth screamo band featuring the former Mr Potato Head, all the vegan ice cream you can eat or a board game jam.
 Whatever it is, it’ll be legendary, and you’ll be cutting shapes like there’s no tomorrow.

 If you’re here for cranked music, cage dancing, drag queens, smoke strobes and more disco balls than you can shake a stick at, Family Bar is for you.
-The Karangahape Road icon has been around for sixteen years and is proud to be 100% New Zealand gay owned and operated.
+The Karangahape Road icon has been around for almost two decades and is proud to be 100% New Zealand gay owned and operated.
 It’s easily one of the best nightclubs in Auckland.

 Ponsonby Social Club